agrikatheprogrammer/BitFit-Part-1/README.md

 Submitted by: Agrika Gupta

-BitFit Part 1 is a health metrics app that allows users to track ...
-[TODO]
+BitFit Part 1 is a health metrics app that allows users to track total calories and average calories for their entries.
+Users will be able to track the number of entries as well for convenience.

 Time spent: **5** hours spent in total